-Reflections is largely based on certain life events that were experienced by Vince Gau (lyrics, book), as a transgender male who grew up in a small, conservative town.
+Reflections is largely based on certain life events that were experienced by Vincent Gau (lyrics, book), as a transgender male who grew up in a small, conservative town.
 The story began to find its musical roots when Bálint Varga (music, book) took the reigns of composing for the show.

 While the main purpose of the Reflections is to educate and inspire, it also serves to make the audience feel loved, understood, and give hope to those struggling with their own identity.